x3mEr/Plotto/README.md

 # Plotto
 Space-time plotter

-If Plotto has been used in your research, please, acknowledge it in your academic publication.
-I suggest citing:
+It is required the use of Plotto to be cited in the references or bibliography, in any publications of results produced using that software:

-Pavel S. Smelov (2016).
+> Pavel S. Smelov (2016).
 Plotto: Space-time plotter [Software].